Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 ## Contingency plans
 - Device already works, so can fall back on this if coding doesn't work
 - Can shift the focus to the case
+- Electrical mistakes can blow the boards, we have a limited supply
+  - Take care when connecting board and make sure there is a control system in place to prevent the boards from blowing
+  - Run simulations before connecting the board to identify any possible mistakes